FAQ

 Q: I forgot to call and the crew is coming tomorrow, can I get an Emergency Locate?

-No. Emergency Locate Requests are provided as a result of an immediate threat to public safety.
-Examples of emergencies: Broken Gas or Petroleum Line, Broken Water or Sewer Main, Electric Fault/power outage affecting more than 1 customer, Telecommunication Fault/outage affecting more than 1 customer, sinkhole in a public road, and Petroleum product spills.
+Examples of Emergencies: Broken Gas or Petroleum Line, Broken Water or Sewer Main, Electric Fault/power outage affecting more than 1 customer, Telecommunication Fault/outage affecting more than 1 customer, a sinkhole in a public road, flooding.

 Q: I am having trouble using the Online Order Form.
 Where can I get help?